 You do not need to book these buses in advance.
 In fact, you can’t.

-• Payment: This is where your T-money card (which we discussed yesterday!) becomes your best friend.
+- Payment: A T-money card is the easiest way to pay for airport buses and other public transportation in Korea.
 You can tap your card upon boarding.
 If you don’t have a card yet, you can use a credit card with “Contactless” capabilities or pay in cash at the ticket vending machines inside the terminal.

 5. Where to Board